Visiting Paris for the first time? Our tips will ensure you avoid any faux pas with these things not to do in Paris!

 The main thing is to be extremely vigilant at all times.
 We have witnessed all of these scams during our visit to Paris.

-At the time I had only purchased an anti-pickpocket cross-body bag but since my experience I have added to my collection with a variety of different sizes.
-Look out for my comprehensive buying guide to anti-theft bags soon.
+At the time I had only purchased an anti-pickpocket cross-body bag but since my experience, I have added to my collection with a variety of different sizes.
+Read my comprehensive buying guide to anti-theft bags.